openimsdk/openim-sdk-core/CONTRIBUTING.md

 + If you find document incorrect, just do it and fix that!
 + ...

 #### Where should I start?

-+ If you are new to the project, don't know how to contribute Open-IM-Server, please check out the [good first issue](https://github.com/OpenIMSDK/Open-IM-Server/issues?q=is%3Aopen+label%3A"good+first+issue"+sort%3Aupdated-desc) label.
++ If you are new to the project, don't know how to contribute Open-IM-SDK-Core, please check out the [good first issue](https://github.com/OpenIMSDK/Open-IM-SDK-Core/issues?q=is%3Aopen+label%3A"good+first+issue"+sort%3Aupdated-desc) label.
-+ You should be good at filtering the Open-IM-Server issue tags and finding the ones you like, such as [RFC](https://github.com/OpenIMSDK/Open-IM-Server/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC) for big initiatives, features for [feature](https://github.com/OpenIMSDK/Open-IM-Server/issues?q=is%3Aissue+label%3Afeature) proposals, and [bug](https://github.com/{github/issues?q=is%3Aissue+label%3Abug+) fixes.
++ You should be good at filtering the Open-IM-SDK-Core issue tags and finding the ones you like, such as [RFC](https://github.com/OpenIMSDK/Open-IM-SDK-Core/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC) for big initiatives, features for [feature](https://github.com/OpenIMSDK/Open-IM-SDK-Core/issues?q=is%3Aissue+label%3Afeature) proposals, and [bug](https://github.com/{github/issues?q=is%3Aissue+label%3Abug+) fixes.
-+ If you are looking for something to work on, check out our [open issues](https://github.com/OpenIMSDK/Open-IM-Server/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
++ If you are looking for something to work on, check out our [open issues](https://github.com/OpenIMSDK/Open-IM-SDK-Core/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
-+ If you have an idea for a new feature, please [open an issue](https://github.com/OpenIMSDK/Open-IM-Server/issues/new/choose), and we can discuss it.
++ If you have an idea for a new feature, please [open an issue](https://github.com/OpenIMSDK/Open-IM-SDK-Core/issues/new/choose), and we can discuss it.

 #### Design documents

-Any substantial design deserves a design document.
-Design documents are written with Google Docs OR Notion、Even mark RFC in [issues](https://github.com/OpenIMSDK/Open-IM-Server/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC), [discussions](https://github.com/Open-IM-Server/discussions) and should be shared with the community by adding the doc to our [shared Drive](https://drive.google.com/) and sending a note to the appropriate working group to let people know the doc is there.
+For any substantial design, there should be a well-crafted design document.
+This document is not just a simple record, but also a detailed description and manifestation, which can help team members better understand the design thinking and grasp the design direction.
+In the process of writing the design document, we can choose to use tools such as `Google Docs` or `Notion`, and even mark RFC in [issues](https://github.com/OpenIMSDK/Open-IM-SDK-Core/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC) or [discussions](https://github.com/OpenIMSDK/Open-IM-SDK-Core/discussions) for better collaboration.
+Of course, after completing the design document, we should also add it to our [Shared Drive](https://drive.google.com/drive/) and notify the appropriate working group to let everyone know of its existence.
+Only by doing so can we maximize the effectiveness of the design document and provide strong support for the smooth progress of the project.

 Anybody can access the shared Drive for reading.
 To get access to comment.
 Once you've done that, head to the [shared Drive](https://drive.google.com/) and behold all the docs.